veepee-oss/Vp.FSharp.Sql/README.md

 ## 🦮 Null Helpers

-Again, we can create another module and the rest is all about passing the relevant parameters to the underlying core functions.
+We can create another module for null helpers, and the rest is all about passing the relevant parameters to the underlying core functions.

 ```fsharp
 [<RequireQualifiedAccess>]